 Oops, I Have One!
 What Now?

-We’re always sorry when a patient gets a cavity.
-We know it can put undue stress on children and adults alike, but the good news is that getting a filling, or if the cavity is small enough and can be potentially remineralized, is one of the safest and most routine procedures in dentistry.
+We are always sorry when a patient gets a cavity.
+We know it can put undue stress on children and adults alike, but the good news is that getting a filling is one of the safest and most routine procedures in dentistry.
+(If the cavity is small enough, it can even potentially just be remineralized.)
 When you get a filling, a small amount of the tooth is bored out and the decay is removed.
 This prevents the decay from spreading and further damaging the tooth and neighboring teeth.
 Once the decay is removed, you will have a filling placed.
-In recent years, amalgam fillings have been phased out in favor of resin and composite fillings due to their safety, attractiveness, and conservative nature.
+In recent years, amalgam fillings have been phased out in favor of resin and composite fillings due to their safety, attractiveness and conservative nature.
 Amalgam fillings, made of a composite of metals, generally silver and mercury, have come under intense scrutiny as a health concern over the past decade.
 They also increased sensitivity to hot and cold, as well as required more of the tooth to be drilled, potentially causing weakening in the structure of the tooth.
 Few dentists work with amalgam anymore, favoring composite.